meaniebeanie22/meaniebeanie22.github.io/chapters/the-fall-of-a-chieftan.md

 “Not a thought,” replied Dr. Livesey cheerily.

-And by this time we had reached the gigs.
+And by this time we had reached the [:gigs](https://en.wikipedia.org/wiki/Gig_(boat)).
 The doctor, with the pick-axe, demolished one of them, and then we all got aboard the other and set out to go round by sea for North Inlet.